buddhist-uni/buddhist-uni.github.io/_content/canon/sn3.25.md

 ---

 > Suppose a trustworthy and reliable man were to come from the east.
 He’d approach you and say: ‘Please sir, you should know this.
 I come from the east.
 There I saw a huge mountain that reached the clouds.
 And it was coming this way, crushing all creatures.’

+Old age and death roll in upon all like mountains approaching from the four directions, crushing all in their path.